villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

 		> transcripts.gff3 \
 		> <transcripts.fasta> > <transcripts.fasta>.transdecoder.genome_coordinates.gff3

- Then, you can use gffread to get a new fasta with the predicted transcripts using the final GFF3:
+ Then, you can use ´´gffread´´ (0.12.7) to get a new fasta with the predicted transcripts using the final GFF3:

 	> ./gffread/gffread <transcripts.fasta>.transdecoder.genome_coordinates.gff3 -g reference_genome.fasta -w <new_transcripts_using_transdecoder_final_GFF3.fasta>

+or you can convert GFF3 to GTF, and use the GTF to produce the final fasta file using TransDecoder utilities.

 ### **GO TERMS ANNOTATION**